fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Test disabled state on widgets
-  - Check Single/Container flags (can some be removed?)
   - Add serialization logic for Widget Tree
     - Store state in Widget Tree
     - Rethink merge.
 Maybe we can provide WidgetInstanceNode instead of WidgetNode?